In The News

 Thursday, March 30, 2006

 Martinson grew up in Loomis and attended Del Oro High School.
-What he remembers most about Lincoln from his early years was competing at a cross country meet here.
+What he remembers most about Rocklin from his early years was competing at a cross country meet here.
 He placed well enough to earn his letter.

 When the Sterling Pointe shopping center on Highway 65 started to become a reality, Martinson was one of the first to sign a lease.
 That was in November 2003.
 But it wasn't until last spring that he was finally moved in.

 "What's not to like?"
 Martinson said.
-"I like my patients and I really like the people here in Lincoln.
+"I like my patients and I really like the people here in Rocklin.
 I also like being in more of a country setting.
 It's a lot different from Sacramento."

 Martinson is a family dentist.
 He sees children up through senior citizens.
 Because of the office's close proximity to Del Webb's Sun City development, Martinson noted a lot of his patients are seniors.